onehashai/onehash-connect/help/search-for-messages.md

 !!! tip ""

-    As you start typing into the search box, Zulip will suggest search filters you can use.
+    As you start typing into the search box, OneHash Connect will suggest search filters you can use.

 ### Search by location

 Sometimes you know approximately where the message you are looking for was sent.
-Zulip offers the following filters based on the location of the message.
+OneHash Connect offers the following filters based on the location of the message.

 * `stream:design`: Search within the stream **#design**.
 * `stream:design topic:new+logo`: Search within the topic "new logo" in